 The robot must be mounted on a suitable, level, firm, dry, vibration-free, and non-moving surface with mounting screws.
 The mounting surface should be made of steel or aluminium or possess comparable strength values.
 The maximum permissible inclination of the mounting surface is +/- 3°.
 The robot is not designed for movement on a linear axis or a moving platform.
-Permissible acceleration torques must be requested from the manufacturer, fruitcore robotics.
-Ceiling-mounting of the robot is possible, but not on a wall.

-The load-bearing capacity of the mounting surface must be at least two times the weight of the robot and five times the maximum tilting moment of the robot (320 Nm).
+The robot must not be assembled overhead.
+The load-bearing capacity of the mounting surface must be at least five times the weight of the robot (750 kg) and nine times the maximum tilting moment of the robot (3000 Nm).